 They strongly advised visiting travel clinics across the UAE for accurate medical advice, required vaccinations, and preventive medications like malaria tablets for specific destinations.

 Dr. Othman explained that sudden shifts from the UAE’s warm weather to freezing temperatures abroad can temporarily weaken immunity.
-This makes travelers—especially children and the elderly—more vulnerable to:
+This makes travellers—especially children and the elderly—more vulnerable to:

 She also cited real cases of travelers returning with severe influenza, sinusitis, and exhaustion due to drastic climate changes.